steve-py96/simpledomtracking/README.md

    - keys = tracking keys, those will be used later on when sending the data to any server
    - values = tracking keys for the DOM, these can be important but in general you'll have a straight forward naming in mind and therefore this library doesn't wanna be in your way there
 2. it gives you functions based on your previously defined object
-3. you push those tracking keys on elements with values you define meanwhile to spread your tracking
+3. you push those tracking keys on elements with values you define meanwhile to spread your tracking thru your site
-4. the user clicks and you pull the data from the DOM into your request
+4. the user clicks and you pull the data from the DOM into your request, done

 <br />